relution-io/azure-marketplace/README.md

     - Choose a strong password - choose a really strong passord!
     - Enter a ResourceGroupName "e.g. relution1" to identify all resources which are belongs to this service and keep it in mind (It will be your subdomin address to get access to your instance.)
     - Accept License Aggrement of Azure platform.
-    - Being patiemt and wait until Relution server is launched
+    - Being patient it takes a while until Relution server is launched
     - Now get access to your server under: https://&lt;ResourceGroupName&gt;.azure.mway.io (user: admin, password: admin123) (Please change your Password first after your server is launched.
 We will improve this in the future.)